Do Pomeranians Need Clothes? The Surprising Science of Pom Fur

 Best Summer Cooling Gear: Canada Pooch Max Chill Cooling Vest

-For the Pom parent on pomnest.com, heat is the enemy.
+In hot climates, heat is the enemy.
 This vest uses evaporative cooling technology.
-You simply wet it, wring it out, and it reflects solar heat while pulling heat away from the dog’s skin.
-It’s a literal life-saver for Poms in climates above 80°F (27°C).
+You wet it, wring it out lightly, and put it on your Pom.
+It reflects solar heat while simultaneously pulling warmth away from your dog’s skin through evaporation.
+For Poms in climates that see temperatures above 80°F (27°C), this vest is a genuine life-saver, not a luxury item.

 Best “Small Body” Solution: Gooby Step-In Fleece